Dakotaraptor: Arms

-Hindlimb
+Legs

-Overall, the hindlimb is built lightly and with long elements, contrary to the robust, stocky hind limbs of Utahraptor.
+Overall, the legs of Dakotaraptor are lightly built and have long elements, contrary to the robust, stocky legs of Utahraptor.
 Dakotaraptor more closely resembles the agile, springy smaller dromaeosaurids and would have been well-suited to running and pursuit predation.
 The length of the thighbone is 558 mm.
 It is relatively shorter and more lightly built than that of Utahraptor.
-To the contrary the shinbone is rather elongated.
+On the contrary, the shinbone is rather elongated.
 The holotype shinbone is, with a length of 678 mm, the longest dromaeosaurid tibia known.
-It is 22% longer than the thighbone, indicating a good running capability.
+It is 22% longer than the thighbone, indicating high running capability.
 The shinbone's cnemial crest has a sharp corner pointing to the front.
-Its fibular crest ends in a hook-shaped process pointing to above, a condition that is unique in the entire Theropoda.
-The astragalus and calcaneum, the upper ankle bones, are fused just as in Bambiraptor.
+Its fibular crest ends in a hook-shaped process pointing up, a condition that is unique in the entirety of Theropoda.
+The astragalus and calcaneum, the upper ankle bones, are fused and similar to those in Bambiraptor.
 The top of the calcaneum has but a small contact facet for the calfbone, indicating that this fibula must have had a very narrow lower end.
-The metatarsus has an estimated length of 32 cm, which makes it rather long relative to the remainder of the hindlimb.
+The metatarsus has an estimated length of 32 cm, which makes it rather long when compared to the remainder of the leg.

 The foot claws of Dakotaraptor include a typical dromaeosaurid raptorial second claw, or "sickle claw", which was used for killing or holding down prey.
 It is large and robust with a diameter of 16 cm and a length of 24 cm measured along the outer curve.
-This equals 29% of the length of the thighbone, compared to 23% in Deinonychus.
+This equals 29% of the length of the thighbone (as previously mentioned), compared to 23% in Deinonychus.
 The claw is transversely flattened and has a droplet-shaped cross-section.
 The flexor tubercle, a large bump near the base, served as an attachment site for flexor muscles - the larger it was, the greater the slashing strength.
 Dakotaraptor has a flexor tubercle that is larger relative to overall claw size than it is in other discovered dromaeosaurids, potentially giving it the strongest slashing strength of any known member of this group.
-The flexor tubercle on the third claw of the foot is almost non-existent, very reduced in size compared to other dromaeosaurids, suggesting a more minimized use of that claw.
+The flexor tubercle on the third claw of the foot is almost non-existent, being very reduced in size compared to other dromaeosaurids.
+This suggests a more minimized use of that claw.
 As these are the bony cores of the claws, they would have been covered in a keratinous sheath that extended the "nail" and ended in a sharp tip.
-The third claw too is keeled but is much smaller with a tip to joint length of 7 cm and a curve length of 9 cm.
-The groove on its outer side towards the tip ends in a bone tunnel, a rare condition.
+The third claw is keeled too, but is much smaller, with a tip to joint length of 7 cm and a curve length of 9 cm.
+The groove on its outer side towards the tip ends in a bone tunnel, which is a rare condition.